 The Role of Facilitators and Teachers

 What is your priority?
 What do you think about democracy, civil involvement, and social change?
-These questions lead to the conclusion that facilitators and teachers are also important actors in citizenship education.
-As responsible and democratic citizens they practise education in a democratic way and bring those practices in their organizations and educational institutions, thus contributing to a more democratic corporate culture.
-Furthermore, they equip learners with these skills by facilitating civic competences.
+Facilitators and teachers are themselves important parts in citizenship education.
+As responsible and democratic citizens they practise education in a democratic way and bring practices in their organizations and educational institutions.
+Thus contributing to a more democratic culture.
+More than any other subject, democracy learning relies on empowering and democratic minded facilitators.

 - G. Almond, S. Verba: The Civic Culture.
 Political Attitudes and Democracy in Five Nations, Princeton 1963